-Sun screens can be installed and removed using a hex key (size 2.5 x 10-6 m).
+Sun screens can be installed and removed using a hex key (size 2.5 mm).
 See the drawing below.
 Sun screens are beneficial for instrument measurement accuracy and lifetime of both instrument and cable.
 They also serve as rain- and snow screen.
 However, even in case a sun screen is not present, the instrument is expected to function within specifications.